DualCoder/vgpu_unlock/README.md

 ```

 Modify the file `/usr/src/nvidia-<version>/nvidia/os-interface.c` and add the
-following line after the lines begining with `#include` at the start of the
+following line after the lines begining with `#include` at the beginning of the
 file.
 ```
 #include "<path_to_vgpu_unlock>/vgpu_unlock_hooks.c"